 Allowing students to use opposite-sex restrooms and locker rooms would seriously endanger students' privacy and safety, undermine parental authority, violate religious students' free exercise rights, and severely impair an environment conducive to learning.
-These dangers are so clear-cut that a school district allowing such activity would clearly expose itself to tort liability.
-Consequently, we strongly encourage your District to reject polices and advice from groups like the ACLU that force students to share restrooms and locker rooms with members of the opposite sex.
+These dangers are so obvious that a school district allowing such activity would clearly expose itself to tort liability.
+Consequently, school districts should reject policies that force students to share restrooms and locker rooms with members of the opposite sex.

-Instead, we advise your District to adopt the version of ADF's model policy that best meets your needs.
-ADF's policy allows your District to accommodate students with unique privacy needs, including transgender students, while also protecting other students' privacy and free exercise rights, and parents' right to educate their children.
-It also serves to better insulate your Districts from legal liability.
-If your district adopts our model policy and it is challenged in court, Alliance Defending Freedom will review the facts and, if appropriate, offer to defend your District free of charge.
+Instead, we advise school districts to continue to handle these matters as they arise utilizing the advice given, or to adopt the version of ADF's model policy that best meets their needs.
+ADF's policy allows schools to accommodate students with unique privacy needs, including transgender students, while also protecting other students' privacy and free exercise rights, and parents' right to educate their children.
+It also serves to better insulate school districts from legal liability.
+If a district adopts our model policy and it is challenged in court, Alliance Defending Freedom will review the facts and, if appropriate, offer to defend that district free of charge.

 If you should have any questions regarding this matter, please do not hesitate to contact us at 1-800-835-5233.
 We would be happy to speak with you or your counsel and to offer any assistance we could provide.